Carpk/ShawnKlein/_posts/2016-06-25-guide-to-http.md

 #### Sessions

-HTTP is a stateless protocol, that is depenant on a stateful TCP protocol, which relies on IP that is also stateless.
-Stateless protocols treat requests an independant transactions unrelated to any previous requests.
-HTTP follows the RESTful archetechture, while TCP maintains state in the form of window size for data transmission.
-With HTTP being stateless, a web client can hold information in cookies or session IDs, such as anthentication credentials to keep a session but still be stateless.
+HTTP is a stateless protocol, that is dependent on a stateful TCP protocol, which relies on IP that is also stateless.
+Stateless protocols treat requests an independent transactions unrelated to any previous requests.
+HTTP follows the RESTful architecture, while TCP maintains state in the form of window size for data transmission.
+With HTTP being stateless, a web client can hold information in cookies or session IDs, such as authentication credentials to keep a session but still be stateless.

 #### Encryption